-One of the earliest and best-known crowdsourcing marketplaces, Amazon’s Mechanical Turk, also called MTurk, utilizes what it calls the “human intelligence” of an army of independent contractors who complete small online tasks.
-These online tasks are things that its “requesters,” or clients, need real people, not computers, to do.
-This work-at-home division of Amazon is part of Amazon’s Web Services division and is separate from the online retailer’s home call center employees.
+All of these online jobs are things that Amazon's “requesters” need real people, not computers, to do.
+This work-at-home division of Amazon is part of Amazon’s Web Services division and is separate from the company's work-at-home call center employees.

-Online workers at Mechanical Turk accept HITs, or “human intelligence tasks,” and are paid small sums for each.
-Though Amazon is a U.S.-based company, workers (and requesters) come from all over the globe.
-(See more WAH jobs hiring globally.)
+Online workers at Mechanical Turk accept human intelligence tasks (HITs) and are paid small sums for each task.
+Though Amazon is a U.S.-based company, workers and requesters are based all over the globe.
+The types of tasks that requesters post include: